-Before a magazine or newspaper goes to print, there is quite a process of editing and proofreading that must occur.
-Pages must be checked for errors; margins and spacing must be adjusted so the articles flow smoothly; and pictures must be placed within the articles for the flow to seem consistent.
-Proofreaders are often responsible for all of these important pieces.
-They are the people who make publications look their very best.
+A proofreader is a valuable asset in the publishing world.
+Before a magazine or newspaper goes to print, there is the process of editing and proofreading that must occur.
+Pages must be checked for correct spelling and grammar; margins and spacing must be adjusted so the articles flow smoothly; and pictures must be placed within the articles for the flow to seem consistent.
+Proofreaders are often responsible for all of these important pieces; they are the people who make publications look their very best.

 What does a Proofreader do?

 Proofreaders will check documents for simple and complex errors.
 Spelling mistakes and grammar errors cannot be in an article when it goes out for publication.
 Errors can impact the integrity of a publication.
 Proofreaders are the members of the publishing team that make sure that documents look and read their best before they are sent to print.